-System complexity, in general, has grown past the threshold of understanding of a single individual.
-Because of this, modern learning methods use abstraction and modularity in order to bring the subject matter closer to the student as painlessly as possible.
+Systemic complexity is often beyond the threshold of understanding of an individual.
+Because of this, modern teaching methods use abstraction and modularity in order to bring the subject matter closer to the student as painlessly as possible.
 For example, while studying anatomy, a student is first introduced to the various systems comprising the human body, and then each of those systems is explained in more detail.
 It is a well-tested and general learning method, independent of the type of subject matter.

 By observing and analyzing a given system we are gradually forming a perception of it.
 The closeness of that perception to reality varies based on the amount of information available to us.
 In Simulacra and Simulation, Jean Baudrillard examines (among other things) the impossibility of envisioning reality, or rather, the perception of possibility which masks the impossibility of such envisioning.

-Inspired by this book and by my ever-growing fascination with complexity, I’m writing down my thoughts on the different orders of perception of systems and system-like phenomena.
+Inspired by this book and by my ever-growing fascination with complexity, I’m writing down my thoughts on what I perceive as the different orders of perception of systems and system-like phenomena.
 The concepts I’m writing about here are forming the basis for my next project.

 By having direct insight into the functioning of a system we gain first-order information about it.
 Direct insight is impossible.

 The illusion of first-order perception is based on having a sufficient number of sources credible enough to make our brain classify the information as true.
 This is, unfortunately, the definition of second order perception.

 In the process of observing a system there are invariably layers of perception which are implicit and thus ignored.
 In practical terms, we say that we have direct knowledge of a system only if we can completely observe it using tools and mechanisms which we trust unconditionally.
 Trust is the key here, and it is trust alone that enables the illusion of first order perception.